CassieMarie0728/my-awesomeness/README.md

 - [yash-garg/KeyManager](https://github.com/yash-garg/KeyManager) - Android application to manage SSH and GPG keys on GitHub, written in Jetpack Compose.
 - [zacharee/InstallWithOptions](https://github.com/zacharee/InstallWithOptions) - Simple-ish app using Shizuku to install APKs on-device with advanced options
 - [zacharee/Tweaker](https://github.com/zacharee/Tweaker) -
+- [zimly/zimly-backup](https://github.com/zimly/zimly-backup) - Zimly is an eye-catching, open-source app designed for synchronizing your local media and documents with any S3-compatible storage solution — whether self-hosted using platforms like Minio or cloud-based like AWS S3.

 ## Makefile